chimay/wheel/README.md

 - a set of file groups, or a category, is called a torus (a circle of circles)
 - the list of toruses is called the wheel

+Currently, there are 638 files in my groups, and it runs like a breeze.

 ### Why do you need three levels of grouping ?

 At first glance, managing groups with circles in a torus seems to be